Kitchener-Waterloo Retirement Homes & Communities

 Memory care offered by Waterloo retirement homes includes programs and an environment designed to relieve problems associated with Alzheimer’s Disease and related dementias.

-All homes listed above are licensed by the RHRA, and several homes in the area are members of the Ontario Retirement Communities Association (ORCA), another indication that the home provides quality care and services.
+Homes listed above are licensed by the RHRA, and several homes in the area are members of the Ontario Retirement Communities Association (ORCA), another indication that the home provides quality care and services.

 Living in Kitchener-Waterloo